aljannuzzi/Kubernetes-federation/README.md

 **Alessandro Jannuzzi** - *Software Development Engineering Manager*, from Brazil

-## A quick look on federating Kubenetes clusters
+## A quick look on federating Kubernetes clusters

 In a nutshell, you might be interested in federating Kubernetes clusters if you plan to run multi-cloud applications or even multi-datacenter, geo-distributed workloads within a single cloud provider.